The Canada-BC Agri-Innovation Program has been renewed under the federal-provincial Canadian Agricultural Partnership Agreement.

 Applicant organizations must have a head office or be registered in BC.
 Eligible participants include:

-Priority for funding will be given to five areas of activity identified to advance innovation and competitiveness in BC, and include:
+Priority for funding will be given to funding activities identified to advance innovation and competitiveness in BC’s agriculture, food or agri-products sectors, and include:

 Do I have to contribute my own money towards this project?